UNIVERSITY OF PUERTO RICO @ MAYAGÜEZ

 Her MS degree was from the University of Massachusetts at Amherst, while working at the Microwave Remote Sensing Laboratory where she worked with Phase errors for Polarimetric Radars.
 She designed and implemented hardware modifications to a C-band radar system that measured ocean wind surface currents.
 She also developed software to analyze polarimetric data from the HP8510B Network Analyzer Based scatterometer and for an FM-CW 35 GHz radar.

-Dr. Cruz Pol is a member of the Institute of Electrical and Electronic Engineers (IEEE), the IEEE Geoscience and Remote Sensing Society, and of the Tau Beta Pi and Phi Kappa Phi Honor Societies.
-She is currently the Associate Editor for University Affairs for the IEEE GR&S Newsletter.
-She was the counselor for the student chapter of the IEEE in UPRM, the largest in Region 9.
-She has been recipient of NASA, GEM, NFS-GEE and GTE Fellowships.
-She has been researcher of AT&T Laboratories,
+Dr. Cruz Pol is a member of the Committee for Radio Frequency (CORF) of the National Academies of Sciences and is a Senior member of the Institute of Electrical and Electronic Engineers (IEEE), the IEEE Geoscience and Remote Sensing Society, and of the Tau Beta Pi and Phi Kappa Phi Honor Societies.

 Societies